 The birch tree is both magical and medicinal.
-It’s shrouded in a bit of mystery – my favorite kind of mystery.
-The mystery unfolds if we sit quietly at its feet and listen.
+It’s shrouded in a bit of mystery, which unfolds if we sit quietly at its feet and listen.

 The Medicine of Birch